boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 ```

 This is it!
-We have a data fetching handled with Redux and redux-thunk.
+We have data fetching handled with Redux and redux-thunk.

 ![Redux data fetching](./redux_data_fetching.png)